 We agreed on a price and an estimated time of delivery 3 months ahead.
 The price held the delivery term did not, it was 10 months.
 This was due to a lot of issues but for sure nothing Adrian could have prevented.

 The more joyful it was to pick up the SS in the growing shop of Williams Crawford in connection with the first Coffee meeting in March 2016.
-Here is a picture of her with Adrian at delivery:

 A little lowered, Bilstein suspension, sharp, precise, quick and still comfortable.